arwhyte/xcaliper-docs/caliperxapi.md

 Second, the decision to infer a Statement type via its `object` leads to a conflation of the `object` of an interaction with the activity itself.
 An xAPI Statement `object` is described simultaneously as both "the thing that was acted on" (e.g., an essay)--which aligns with the Caliper notion of an `object`--but also as the activity itself as in "Jeff wrote an essay about hiking."
 Activity as a term is used very loosely throughout the xAPI specification and related profiles and recipes.
 I find this confusing, especially when in relation to the `object` of a Statement.
 This contrasts with Caliper where an `object` is defined narrowly as an `Entity` of a particular type (e.g., `Assessment`, `Message`, `VideoObject` etc.) that, if acted upon by an `actor` at a particular moment in time is termed an `Event`.
 Yet for both Caliper and xAPI, an activity can comprise one of more statements or events.

-2. *Statement Result and Caliper Generatables*.
+#### Statement Result and Caliper Generatables
 Unlike Caliper, xAPI provides its Statement with a top-level `result` property.
 This sort of privileging is understandable given xAPI's SCORM antecedent and roots in corporate training where compliance is a key goal.
 Caliper treats it's `Result` as one of a number of "generated" entities that may be produced during an interaction such as grading an assignment.
 Other Caliper generated entities such as `Annotation`, `Attempt` and `Response` have no place within the xAPI Statement model outside of `context.extensions`, a property that represents a semantic black hole within the xAPI ecosystem.

+#### Statement id handling
+There is no firm requirement as is the case with Caliper that a Statement provider MUST set a Statement `id`; it is only a recommendation.
+If a Statement is received without an `id` the LRS MUST set it.
+If a Statement provider were to emit statement copies sans `id` to multiple endpoints a scenario could arise in which the same Statement could be stamped with different `id` values.

+#### Statement timestamp handling
+Unlike Caliper Event providers, xAPI Statement providers are not required to provide a `timestamp` value indicating when a statement occurred.
+If a Statement does not include a `timestamp` value the receiving LRS must set it.
+As in the case of Statements sent without an identifier, should a provider send Statement copies without a timestamp to multiple LRS instances, there is a strong likelihood that each copy will receive a different timestamp.

-3. *Statement context*
+*Statement context*

+TODO: summarize

-xAPI Statement to Caliper Event mappings
+### xAPI Statement to Caliper Event mappings

 | xAPI | Type | Caliper | Type | Notes |
 | :--- | :--- | :------ | :--- | :---- |